cangjielanguage-sig/CJASTHelper/README_EN.md

 ### Print Source Code

 The `--dump-source` option is provided to support printing the source code after a specific stage, outputting it to a specified directory.
-Supported parameter values: `parser`, `desugared-parser`, `sema`, `desugared-sema`.
+Supported parameter values: `parse`, `desugared-parse`, `sema`, `desugared-sema`.

-- `parser`: Prints the source code after syntax parsing.
+- `parse`: Prints the source code after syntax parsing.
-- `desugared-parser`: Prints the source code after syntax parsing and desugaring.
+- `desugared-parse`: Prints the source code after syntax parsing and desugaring.
 - `sema`: Prints the source code after semantic analysis.
 - `desugared-sema`: Prints the source code after semantic analysis and desugaring.